 The property pane can be customized by using the property pane editor.

 .
-You can customize the property pane to better suit your needs.
+Use the Property pane editor to customize the property pane to better suit your needs.
 You can select separately for each object typedescription of a group of objects that share common characteristics

 The objects are grouped based on different characteristics in models and in drawings.
 Examples of model object types are beams and rebar sets.
 Examples of drawing object types are parts and marks.

 which properties you wish to see in the property pane.
-With Property pane editor you can show, hide and organize the settings in the property pane.
-You can also add your most needed user-defined attributes (UDAs) directly to the property pane.
+You can show, hide and organize the settings in the property pane, and add your most needed user-defined attributes (UDAs) directly to the property pane.

-To open Property pane editor , click File menu > Settings > Customize > Property pane .
+To open the Property pane editor, click File menu > Settings > Customize > Property pane .

 Company administrators can distribute the customized property pane layouts to the whole organization, in the same way as customized ribbons or customized tabs.

 Alternatively, you can use the visibility settings in the property pane to control which properties are shown without customizing the property pane layout.